cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 achieved with a check.
 A success earns a mark.
 For every full 3 that your result surpasses the target number, another mark is gained.

-Marks can also be used to activate special effects.
+Marks can be used to activate special effects or provide bonuses to checks.
+This will be discussed at the apropiate places in the rules.

 #### Storing Marks